Ghini/ghini.desktop/doc/imex.rst

 previously exported from Ghini.
 It is possible to import any CSV file but that is more advanced that this doc will cover.

-To import CSV files into Ghini select :menuselection:`Tools-->Export-->Comma Separated Values` from the menu.
+To import CSV files into Ghini select :menuselection:`Tools-->Backup-->Restore` from the menu.

 After clicking OK on the dialog that ask if you are sure you know what you're doing a file chooser will open.
 In the file chooser select the files you want to import.

+Restoring a backup deletes all previous content from restored tables.

 JSON - JavaScript Object Notation
 -----------------------------------------